The structure of relatively hyperbolic groups in convex real projective geometry

 \begin{remark} Properties (d) and (e) are somewhat technical.
 Informally, property (d) states that any boundary face of $\Omega$ that $\partiali\Cc$ intersects in a ``large set'' must intersect the ideal boundary of an element in $\Xc$.
 Property (e) informally states that if $X \in \Xc$, then $\partiali X$ coarsely contains any boundary face of $\partiali\Cc$ that it intersects. \end{remark}

-The equivalence part of Theorem~\ref{thm:main} can be viewed as a real projective analogue of results of Hruska-Kleiner and Hindawi-Hruska-Kleiner~\cite{HK2005,HK2009} in the setting of ${\rm CAT}(0)$-geometry.
+The equivalence part of Theorem~\ref{thm:main} can be viewed as a real projective analogue of results of Hruska--Kleiner and Hindawi--Hruska--Kleiner~\cite{HK2005,HK2009} in the setting of ${\rm CAT}(0)$-geometry.
 This earlier work motivated the results in this paper, but the methods of proof are very different.
 We should also note that an old result of Kelly-Strauss~\cite{KS1958} says that a Hilbert geometry $(\Omega, \dist_\Omega)$ is ${\rm CAT}(0)$ if and only if it is isometric to real hyperbolic $(d-1)$-space (in which case $\Omega$ coincides, up to a change of coordinates, with the Beltrami-Klein model of real hyperbolic $(d-1)$-space).

 As mentioned above, in previous work~\cite{IZ2019b} we proved a version of Theorem~\ref{thm:main} in the special case when $\Xc$ consisted of properly embedded simplices of dimension at least two and the subgroups in $\Pc$ were virtually Abelian of rank at least two.
 In this case, using the simple structure of simplices and Abelian subgroups in naive convex co-compact groups (see~\cite{IZ2019}), one can weaken the strongly isolated assumption to only assuming that $\Xc$ is closed and discrete.
 In fact, a substantial portion of this earlier work was building a strongly isolated collection of properly embedded simplices from a closed and discrete collection.
 It seems unlikely to us that such a weakening is possible in the general case.